-That will be me next year,” I keep telling myself, over and over.
+“That will be me next year,” I keep telling myself, over and over.

-The Kitzbuheler Alpen is my new winter playground; Austria my new crazy love affair.
+The Kitzbuheler Alpen was my new winter playground; Austria my new crazy love affair.

 And I’ll conquer it, no matter what.
 Even if I have to wait another year.

 - Where to Ski in Austria: The Kitzbulher Alpen, with over 1,000km of slopes, covers the four regions of Brixental, St.Johann in Tirol, Hohe Salve and Pullersee Tal in the Kitzbuhel area, including 20 traditional Tyrolean villages.
 St Johann is located in the middle, with readily accessible train and bus links to surrounding areas.

-- Skiing in Tirol, Austria: Prices for a day ski pass start from 22 euros per day, rising up to 46 euros in the low season and 51 Euros in high season, depending on the size of the area.
-The smallest is in St. Johann, hence being ideal for beginners.
-An All Star card covers all areas; choose three types of ski pass.
+- Skiing in Tirol, Austria: Prices for a day ski pass start from 22 euros per day, rising to 46 euros in the low season and 51 Euros in high season, depending on the size of the area.
+The smallest is in St. Johann, hence being ideal for beginners and the place to take ski lessons.

 - Where to stay in Tirol, Austria: I stayed in the adeo Alpin hotel in St. Johann, a budget offering recently established by famous Austrian skiers Hermann Maier and Rainer Schönfelder, making low-priced skiing holidays accessible to all

 - Preparing for skiing: Kitting yourself out for ski adventures can be just as daunting as heading out of the big slopes to learn.
 How many layers?
 My full outfit is from one of my favourite brands (and partners) Jack Wolfskin, who helpfully pull together a snowsports outfit collection each year, with accessories, so that you can have stylish, great fitting, matching gear instantly ready in one handy bundle.

 - For further information about the region and to plan your ski trip in the infamous Austrian Alps, visit the Kitzbüheler Alpen website.